 PENALTY FOR KILLING AN UNBORN HUMAN

 There is no penalty in Michigan for procuring or performing an abortion.
-It is, however, against the law to coerce someone into having an abortion.
+The Coercive Abortion Prevention Act (2016), however, makes it illegal to coerce someone into having an abortion.

 Research confirms that a substantial number of women feel forced by boyfriends, spouses, parents, and others to have an abortion against their will.
 Women are coerced through threats of physical violence, withdrawal of financial support, loss of housing, and violation of employment contracts or other legal agreements.